Take Your Family Outdoors

 The bear came in through the window, cracked open the kids' earthquake emergency kits, and started devouring granola bars.

-After spending her infant years ascending all of New Hampshire’s 4,000-foot peaks in a carrier, Lydia Pearson recently accomplished the challenge on her own two feet—summiting all 48 of them
+After spending her infant years ascending New Hampshire’s 4,000-foot peaks in a carrier, Lydia Pearson recently accomplished the challenge on her own two feet—summiting all 48 of them

 Revolutionize the way you hike with these 7 affordable must-haves.